nancologist/ReactNative/README.md

 ___

 ## 1.8.
 Working on Our First App
+Directories:
+* .expo/ : some configs, you dont need to touch this.
+* assets/ : hold media like images of your application

+The Styling-Syntax of React-Native looks like CSS but it's not actually CSS!

+* ``onPress`` : This is equivalent to ``onClick`` and Click event listener in JS.
+___

 ## 1.9.
 React Native Apps Are Hard Work!
 ## 1.10.
 React Native Alternatives
 ## 1.11.
 Course Requirements